Tuesday, 31 December 2013

 James has just had a very pleasant evening because he has watched a programme about submarines called The Silent War and then a programme about Victorian ship safety.
 He is a happy boy.

-Sunday 15 December 2013
+Sunday, 15 December 2013

 Feeling Festive

-Jamie has now set off on his ski holiday to France but unfortunately his wallet went missing during the journey (stolen or hopefully mislaid) so I transferred money to one of his friends because all of his cards and euros were gone.
+Jamie is currently on his ski holiday to France but unfortunately his wallet went missing during the journey (stolen or hopefully mislaid) so I transferred money to one of his friends because all of his cards and euros were gone.
 Luckily he is insured but we are still hoping that the wallet will turn up.
 Marjory, Forrest and the children came round for a Chinese meal on Saturday evening.
 It was lovely to see them and we had a festive evening sitting and chatting in the lounge beside the Christmas tree with the fire blazing away in the hearth.
 There was a big thunderstorm during the night; we could hear the thunder crashing quite close which made me very glad to be in my cosy bed.
 This morning after a decent long lie, James and I went out for a walk to deliver our local Christmas cards.
 We walked around for an hour or so; James had arranged the cards in an order which made for a pleasant circuit of the area.
 It stayed dry until the very end of our walk so we were glad that we went out in the morning.
 On our way home we went to Subway to pick up sandwiches for lunch for Ally, Cat and Davie who were all spending the morning studying very conscientiously.

 The afternoon was rainy and blustery but we had a pleasant time doing some shopping and errands (I nipped over to Whole Foods BY MYSELF which was much more relaxing than my last visit!) and I also made some phone calls and arrangements.
 Grandma came round for dinner as usual and we watched the Strictly Come Dancing results show.
 It has been a pleasant and useful weekend.

-Saturday 14 December 2013
+Saturday, 14 December 2013

 Oh Christmas Tree!

 Yes today was our traditional Christmas trip to Aberfoyle to choose our Christmas tree!
-This year there were five of us (me, James, Cat, Ally & Davie - Jamie and Aisling set off on their ski holiday today so were not with us.
+This year there were five of us (me, James, Cat, Ally & Davie - Jamie set off on his ski holiday today so was not with us.)
 The weather was not promising but the forecast told us that it would be better in the morning, so James organised us all to leave the house at 9.30 and off we went to the David Marshall Lodge, playing Christmas music on the way.
 There was not a huge selection this year but we chose a nice 8 footer and the boys lashed it to the roof of the car while Cat and I perused the shop and visitors' centre.
 We noticed that one of the "live webcams" had what looked like the carcass of a deer staked out on the ground while a magpie feasted on what was left of its innards.
 I asked one of the centre staff if it had been alive when it was staked out but he reassured me that it had already been deceased and that it was tied down so that wild animals wouldn't drag it off.
 I still had doubts about how the many visiting children would feel about "Rudolph" being displayed in such a fashion but maybe today's children are made of sterner stuff than I was!

 We went for our usual walk down to the waterfall and back, and although it was now raining steadily we were quite well sheltered by the trees.
 We went to the squirrel hide and watched the red squirrels and birds cavorting about in the trees, sometimes managing to climb right inside the feeder boxes.
 There was a new installation beside the stream which was quite attractive; you could divert the water in different directions through some large flat stones by using wooden gates.
 Then we had a pleasant lunch in the newly refurbished café before heading home.